 Explore examples of faculty led research, teaching, and activities here.

 The Developmental Technologies Research Group, directed by Prof. Marina Umaschi Bers at the Eliot-Pearson Department of Child Study and Human Development, Tufts University, aims to understand how new technologies can play a positive role in children's development and learning.
 Our research involves three dimensions: theoretical contributions, design of new technologies, and empirical work with populations to test and evaluate the theory and the technologies.

 Initiated by the Fares Center for Eastern Mediterranean Studies, the Tripoli Project aims to mobilize the various specializations of The Fletcher School as well as the wider academic community in the Greater Boston Area to support and understand the revival of the city as it is led by its own people.

 Humans, animals, and the environment are fundamentally linked, yet the strategies to address their health typically remain separate.
 A key goal of the Tufts One Health Committee is to catalyze innovative research, education, field experiences, and community engagement through a collaborative and interdisciplinary One Health approach.

-Tufts faculty from Friedman School of Nutrition Science & Policy and School of Arts and Sciences are involved in an interdisciplinary project team which includes the areas of anthropology, biology, chemistry, geography and climatology, nutrition science and policy, economics, and sustainable food systems.
+Tufts faculty from the School of Arts and Sciences and Friedman School of Nutrition Science & Policy are involved in an interdisciplinary project team which includes the areas of anthropology, biology, chemistry, geography and climatology, nutrition science and policy, economics, and sustainable food systems.